 If you elect to itemize your deductions rather than claim the standard deduction, then you must prepare a Schedule A and attach it to your Form 1040.
 Schedule A is the tax form where you report the amount of your itemized deductions.
 Some of the itemized deductions listed on Schedule A include medical and dental expenses, various state taxes, mortgage interest, and charitable contributions.
 If your Schedule A total exceeds the standard deduction, you are typically better off itemizing your deductions.

 Schedule B is an income schedule that requires you to separately list the sources of interest and dividend payments you receive during the year.
-You can use Schedule B with both Forms 1040 and 1040A.
-However, preparation of the schedule is only necessary when your interest or dividend income exceeds the IRS threshold for the year - $1,500 in 2017.
+You can use Schedule B with Forms 1040.
+However, preparation of the schedule is only necessary when your interest or dividend income exceeds the IRS threshold for the year - $1,500 in 2018.
 For example, if you only earn $200 of bank interest this year, you must include this amount in your taxable income, but preparing a Schedule B is not necessary.

 Schedules C and C-EZ